 Sunday, May 21, 2023

-Google Blogger Housecleaning
+Google Blogger Housecleaning: Customizing Blogger

 Writing kind of a trivial post today.
 At least, it's trivial in the large scheme of things.
 It was a big deal for me, anyway. :^)